-For days when I don’t have much time for cooking dinner and don’t want to order takeout, I turn to already prepared sauces for a quick meal.
-Don’t look so shocked!
-There are certainly days when I spend hours preparing a meal (I find it therapeutic) but then there are those days that I just can’t be bothered to even enter the kitchen.
+For those days when I don’t have a lot of time to cook dinner and don’t want to order takeout, I turn to already prepared sauces for a quick meal.

 A while back I received a complimentary hamper full of stir-fry and dipping sauces from WORLDFOODS Fusion of Flavours.